-If the Quality Improvement Organization said no to your appeal, and you stay in the hospital after your planned discharge date, you can make another appeal.
-Making another appeal means you are going on to Level 2 of the appeals process.
+• If the Quality Improvement Organization said no to your appeal, and you stay in the hospital after your planned discharge date, you can make another appeal.
+Making another appeal means you're going to Level 2 of the appeals process.